 - Dismiss the appeal or quash the whole or part of the decision to which it relates; and

-- Where it quashes the whole or part of that decision, remit the matter back to the OFT (or the sectoral regulator) with a direction to reconsider and make a new decision in accordance with the ruling of the Tribunal.
+- Where it quashes the whole or part of that decision, remit the matter back to the CMA (or the sectoral regulator) with a direction to reconsider and make a new decision in accordance with the ruling of the Tribunal.

 Except in the case of an appeal against the imposition or the amount, of a penalty, the making of an appeal to the Tribunal does not suspend the effect of the decision to which the appeal relates, unless the Tribunal orders otherwise.

 Claims for damages or other monetary claims under the Competition Act 1998

 Under section 47A of the Competition Act (inserted by section 18 of the Enterprise Act 2002) any person who has suffered loss or damage as a result of an infringement of either UK or European Union competition law may bring a claim for damages or for a sum of money before the Tribunal in respect of that loss or damage.